 Boil an egg for 10 minutes.
 Set aside to cool then peel it.

 Fine-chop onion.
 Roughly chop green olives and a pickle (if you don't have pickle relish.

 To a bowl add drained tuna, along with peeled and chopped boiled egg, chopped pickle (relish,) green olives, and onion.

 Add one tablespoon of mayo at a time to reach the desired creaminess.
 Mix all the ingredients and taste.

 I like a little black pepper to season my Loaded Tuna Salad.
 I find there is enough salt in canned tuna.

 Serve in a pita or regular bread.
 Delicious as an appetizer with crackers or add a scoop to an avocado half, or fave salad.

 How about a Loaded Tuna Melt?
-Just add a slice of cheese to Tuna Sandwich, and brown it with melted butter in a stovetop pan, just like you would a regular Grilled Cheese Sandwich.
+Just add a slice of cheese to the Tuna Sandwich, and brown it with melted butter in a stovetop pan, just like you would a regular Grilled Cheese Sandwich.

-It's okay to leave out some ingredients.
-The main ones are tuna, mayo, and pickle relish.
+It's okay to leave out some Loaded Tuna Salad ingredients.
+The main ones are tuna, mayo, black pepper, and pickle relish.